yetone/starwhale/docs/docs/quickstart/standalone.md

 ## Installing Starwhale

-Starwhale has three types of instances: Standalone, On-Premises, Cloud Hosted.
+Starwhale has three types of instances: Standalone, On-Premises, and Cloud Hosted.
 Starting with standalone mode is ideal for understanding and mastering Starwhale.
-You install Starwhale Standalone by running:
+You can install Starwhale Standalone by running:

 ```bash
 python3 -m pip install --pre starwhale